vnuu/soc-alert-triage-and-automation-pipeline/README.md

 ### Wazuh and TheHive VM Setup

-1. Sign up for a DigitalOcean account (or log in if you already have one).
+1. Sign up for a DigitalOcean account.

 2. Create New Droplets (VMs)
 - Go to your DigitalOcean dashboard and click on **Create** → **Droplets**.